arcus-azure/arcus.eventgrid/docs/versioned_docs/version-v3.0.0/02-Features/publishing-events.md

 The `EventGridPublisherBuilder` also provides several ways to publish events in a resilient manner.
 Resilient meaning we support three ways to add resilience to your event publishing:

-- **Exponential retry**: makes the publishing resilient by retrying a specified number of times with exponential backoff.
+- **Exponential retry**: makes the publishing resilient by retrying a specified number of times with exponential back off.

 ```csharp
 EventGridPublisherBuilder.ForTopic(topicEndpoint)